jadecobra/python_tdd_exercises/source/how_to/calculator.rst

                 x+y
             )

-* When I want to use a different range of random numbers for the test, I have to make a change in more than one place
+* There is some duplication, I have to make a change in more than one place when I want to use a different range of random numbers for the test

   .. code-block:: python
+    :emphasize-lines: 2-3

     def test_addition(self):
         x = random.randint(-10, 10)